JoeH123/Data/doc/readme-data.txt

      Artistname - Name of the artist
      Albumname - Name of the album
      Albumid - Spotify Album ID
-     Releasetype - Basically single versus album.
-Four categories based on whether the release is a single or album and whether it is missing genre information:
+     Releasetype - Single versus album releases.
+                   The data has four categories, based on whether the release is (a) a single or an album, and (b) whether the genre of the release is available in the data:
-     		   "album": album w/ genre info.
+     		   "album": album with genre cluster available
-		   "other": album w/o genre info.
+		   "other": album without genre cluster available
-		   "album-single": single w/ genre info
+		   "album-single": single with genre cluster available
-		   "other-single": single w/o genre info
+		   "other-single": single without genre cluster available
      Artistrank - Spotify popularity score of artist (probably at time of
                   album release)
-     Playcountrank - Number of tracks
-     Genre cluster - Genre, as clustered by maintainer of everynoise.com; raw genre names
+     Playcountrank - Number of tracks on the release Genre cluster - Genre, as clustered by maintainer of everynoise.com; raw genre names
                      probably come from the web API,